Mosul: 1918 to 1990s

-2003 American invasion
+In the 1990s, under Saddam Hussein's government, the Faith Campaign was initiated to strengthen the regime's power by aligning with Salafi Islam under Izzat Ibrahim al-Douri.
+This campaign aimed to foster support for the regime through a more visible embrace of conservative Islamic ideologies.
+Northwest Mosul became a significant base for Salafism during this period, and other regions south of Mosul also saw rapid growth of Salafi, Wahhabi, and extremist ideologies, creating an environment conducive to their spread.
+Saddam's government empowered tribal sheikhs from these areas, granting them significant influence in Mosul's urban population.
+These sheikhs, with their newfound authority, helped in introduce and promote extremist views within the city.
+Large mosques such as Mosul Grand Mosque were built.

+Over time, this contributed to Mosul becoming a more tribal society, where traditional legal systems were often bypassed in favor of tribal reconciliations led by sheikhs.
+Historically, the city had been known for its conservative religious beliefs, primarily rooted in Sufism, which was considered moderate and non-extremist.
+The coexistence of diverse religious and ethnic groups—such as Christians, Yazidis, Sunnis, Shiites, Arabs, Kurds, and women with varying degrees of religious observance—was a hallmark of the city's social fabric.
+However, as Salafism grew stronger in Mosul, the city's identity shifted.
+The once diverse and tolerant atmosphere became increasingly conservative and Salafi, fundamentally changing the city's character.
+This would fuel the rise of IS in the upcoming war.

+21st century

 When the 2003 invasion of Iraq was being planned, the United States had originally intended to base troops in Turkey and mount a thrust into northern Iraq to capture Mosul, but the Turkish parliament refused to grant permission for the operation.
 When the Iraq War broke out in March 2003, U.S. military activity in the area was confined to strategic bombing with airdropped special forces in the vicinity.
 Mosul fell on 11 April 2003, when the Iraqi Army 5th Corps, loyal to Saddam, abandoned the city and surrendered two days after the fall of Baghdad.
 U.S. Army Special Forces with Kurdish fighters quickly took civil control of the city.
 Thereafter began widespread looting before an agreement was reached to cede overall control to U.S. forces.

-On 22 July 2003, Saddam Hussein's sons, Uday Hussein and Qusay Hussein, were killed in a gun battle with Coalition forces in Mosul after a failed attempt at their capture.
+On 22 July, Saddam Hussein's sons, Uday Hussein and Qusay Hussein, were killed in a gun battle with Coalition forces in Mosul after a failed attempt at their capture.
 Mosul also served as the operational base for the US Army's 101st Airborne Division during the occupational phase of the Operation Iraqi Freedom.
 During its tenure, the 101st Airborne Division was able to extensively survey the city and, advised by the 431st Civil Affairs Battalion, non-governmental organizations, and the people of Mosul, began reconstruction work by employing the people of Mosul in security, electricity, local governance, drinking water, wastewater, trash disposal, roads, bridges, and environmental concerns.

-Other U.S. Army units to have occupied the city include the 4th Brigade Combat Team of the 1st Cavalry Division, the 172nd Stryker Brigade, the 3rd Brigade-2nd Infantry Division, 18th Engineer Brigade (Combat), Alpha Company 14th Engineer Battalion-555th Combat Engineer Brigade, 1st Brigade-25th Infantry Division, the 511th Military Police Company, the 812th Military Police Company and company-size units from Reserve components, an element of the 364th Civil Affairs Brigade, and the 404th Civil Affairs Battalion, which covered the areas north of the Green Line.
-The 67th Combat Support Hospital (CSH) deployed in support of Operation Iraqi Freedom (OIF) from January 2004 to January 2005, running split based operations in Mosul and Tikrit.
-The Task Force (TF) 67 Headquarters and Company B operated out of Forward Operating Base (FOB) Diamondback (Mosul), and Company A operating out of FOB Speicher (Tikrit).
+Other U.S. Army units also occupied the city.